 internship is free to students who are selected.

 July 6-17 (Mon-Fri) , Location: Tule

 Ponds at Tyson Lagoon

-Instructors: Phoebe Chen, Debbie Davidson, Art Williams, Dr. Angeline Catena, Dr. Joyce Blueford
+Instructors: Phoebe Chen, Debbie Davidson, Art Williams, Gabe DelCastillo Dr. Joyce Blueford

 Overview of Program: Interns will learn about environmental issues in the Tri-City area of Fremont, Union City and Newark.
 They learn how to the analyze water for nutrients and elements using probes and spectrophotometers.
 They learn about soil, composting, and importance in restoration.
 They learn different techniques of restoration especially on what tools to use.
 Students will learn about how microorganisms can help determine the health of environment, and many other environmental parameters include how humans have changed their environment.
 Each day will blend lecture and outdoor experience.